izebit/code-challenges/1-word-count/README.md

 ## Build

 ### Prerequisites:
 Before working with the project, download and install [Cabal](https://cabal.readthedocs.io/en/stable/index.html) if it's installed on your machine yet.
+GHC version is >= 9.8.1

 ### Commands: